-Summary: good copywriting is key to making a site easy to use.
+Summary — good copywriting is key to making a site easy to use.
 “Click here” links lack the context to help visitors decide whether or not they’re worth following.
-Making things easier for them isn’t difficult but it makes a big difference.
+Making things easier to use — and, not coincidentally, much easier for Google to index — isn’t difficult but it makes a big difference.

 Everyone wants their site to be easy to use.
 A key factor that’s often overlooked is link text.

 What is link text?
-A link — like this link to my website’s Home page has two components:
+A link — like this link to this website’s Home page has two components:

-- an address (tantramar.ca in this case; it also happens to be hidden because different link text has been specified) and
+tantramarinteractive.comin this case, which happens to be hidden because link text has been provided) and

-- text (“my website’s Home page”).
+- text (“this website’s Home page”).
 That text is the link text.
 Notice that it is completely unambiguous — there is no guesswork required to know where that link will take you.

 We’ve been seeing links with Click here as link text everywhere forever.
 This might seem like a reason to use them.
 It’s not.
 Click here links make a site harder to find and to use.